-Bursaries and scholarships
+Bursaries and scholarships What is it for?
 A bursary or scholarship provides extra financial help with living costs.
 Bursaries and scholarships are paid by your university or college.
+How much can I get?
 This normally depends on your university or college and your household income.
+If you receive the full Maintenance Grant or Special Support Grant and are being charged the full tuition fee, you could get at least £338 but could get much more.
 Many universities and colleges will also give you a bursary if you're eligible for some of the Maintenance Grant or Special Support Grant, and some give a bursary to everyone, regardless of their household income.
-Check what is on offer at your preferred place of study.
+Check what is on offer at your preferred place of study or use the Student Finance Calculator on our website to help you find out what you could get.
+Do I have to pay it back?
+No. Anything else?
 Your bursary may be paid 100% in cash, or a combination of cash and a discounted service (for example, discounted accommodation or entrance to sports facilities).
 Some universities and colleges award bursaries that are not based on household income (for example, to students who live locally or are studying a particular subject).
 Some also give academic scholarships.
 Check with your university or college to find out how to apply.

-Why not use the Student Finance Calculator on our website to help you find out what you could get?
-Find this at www.direct.gov.uk/studentfinancecalculator www.direct.gov.uk/studentfinance

-Top tips